bellonaut/health-desert-scorer/README.md

 ---

-### LinkedIn Feature Description
-**Headline:** Nigeria Health Desert Risk Scorer — applied ML for public health access risk

-**Description:** A research-grade prototype from my MSc Data Science work that combines DHS outcomes with geospatial access and connectivity indicators to surface LGAs at elevated health-access risk.
-It is designed for decision-support exploration, not deployment, with an emphasis on transparency and policy relevance.

 **Impact highlights:**
 - Aggregates DHS-derived signals into LGA-level risk features with displacement-aware handling.
 - Combines interpretable models and boosted trees for robust, explainable baselines.